Adhiraj4/Sobel-edge-detection-and-inference-based-Image-Compositing-using-Vitis-HLS-for-Pynq-Z2-FPGA/README.md

 To convert the images into pixel data, a Python (.py) program is provided; one can use it as they like in order to get their own custom image.
 Applications include detecting brain tumours, road-lane monitoring, etc.

+The image data is in compositing.hpp file.

+The project is done for a Xilinix PYNQ-Z2 board, and the selected part is \textbf{xc7z020clg400-1}.
+The design.bd file is \textcolor{blue}{[\href{https://youtu.be/EISZSIsrKi0](https://www.fpgadeveloper.com/2014/08/using-the-axi-dma-in-vivado.html/)}{AXI Video DMA (AXI VDMA)}}.
+In the video stream, and in between the hdmi\_in and the axi\_vdma blocks, the Sobel IP must be put.
+An extra AXI master pin must be added and connected to Interconnect IP inside the video stream IP of the VDMA.
+The IP has to be connected to the 142 MHz clock and the corresponding reset signals present in the design.

+Port type s_axilite was used.